romene/Naturaily-netlify/_posts/2019-02-22-8-frameworks-for-ruby-that-aren’t-rails.md

 ### Grape

-[Grape](https://github.com/ruby-grape/grape){:rel=”nofollow”}, or **Generalized Rapid API Erector**, is a REST-like API micro-framework built to complement existing web application frameworks.
-It does that by providing a simple domain-specific language and was built to replace the API functionality of bigger frameworks like Rails, and Sinatra.
+[Grape](https://github.com/ruby-grape/grape){:rel=”nofollow”}, or **Generalized Rapid API Erector**, is a REST-like API micro-framework built to complement existing frameworks.
+It does that, by providing a simple DSL, and was built to replace the API's functionality of bigger frameworks like Rails, and Sinatra.

 ### Cuba

 [Cuba](https://github.com/cuba-platform/cuba){:rel=”nofollow”}
-is a **microframework** for web development, a tiny but powerful mapper for Rack applications.
+is a **microframework** for web development, a small but powerful mapper for Rack applications.
 It is very close to Rack with very low overhead.
 Its best use is for small endpoints, where speed is important, or for those who want full control over their entire stack, adding additional gems and complexity as needed.

 ### Roda